 CPT is an employment opportunity available to F-1 undergraduate students who have been lawfully enrolled on a full-time basis for at least one academic year.
-F-1 graduate students do not need to have been enrolled for one year.
-F-1 graduate students can begin CPT when their course of study begins.
+F-1 graduate students are eligible for CPT when they are registered to complete their capstone experience in the final semester of their program.
 Here are the key aspects of CPT:

 - CPT must be an integral part of an established curriculum.